 Bad Hiring Experience Case Study Part 2

-This segment of the case study details our continuing positive efforts on behalf of IMDb actress Malinda Money: trying to build a strong working relationship with her, the BTS work of getting her 2018 Sundance Film Festival press accreditation, and her continued, growing, and intentional dubious behavior.
+This segment of the case study details our continuing positive efforts on behalf of IMDb actress Malinda Money: trying to build a strong working relationship with her, the behind-the-scenes work of getting her 2018 Sundance Film Festival press accreditation, and her continued questionable behavior.

 Appealing Press Accreditation Denial On Malinda Money’s Behalf

 FilmBook surmised the reason why Malinda Money had been denied Press Accreditation to the 2018 Sundance Film Festival.
 This reason extended to the previous times that FilmBook had applied to the Sundance Film Festival on Malinda’s behalf.
 For the 2018 Sundance Film Festival, FilmBook submitted Malinda Money’s application on November 13, 2017:

 Her application was denied on November 27, 2017:

 FilmBook researched, found the correct contact person at Sundance, pleaded their case, and cited examples as to why Malinda Money should receive press accreditation to the 2018 Sundance Film Festival.
 FilmBook was told that Sundance would consider their words, the cited examples, and get back to them about their appeal decision.

 On December 4, 2017, FilmBook received an email from Sundance telling them that their appeal had been successful:

 FilmBook put in a great deal of back-end work to fulfill their promises to Malinda Money.
 All FilmBook expected, all FilmBook wanted, was for her to fulfill hers.
 That is not what FilmBook received.
 Instead, what FilmBook received was a nightmare.